 Why Consumer Journey Mapping Matters More Than Ever

-The path to purchase may still revolve around some key stages, but the journey itself has changed dramatically.
+The path to purchase may still revolve around some key stages, but the consumer journey itself has changed dramatically.
 Consumers today are using multiple devices to learn, compare, share, consume and make purchasing decisions.
-Increasingly, the journey spans a number of touchpoints, from websites to review sites and social media, with every single experience impacting a consumer’s decision.
+Increasingly, the journey spans a number of touch points, from websites to review sites and social media, with every single experience impacting a consumer’s decision.

 But just as the journey becomes more fragmented, consumers continue to demand consistency.

 They expect companies to know who they are and what information they need, regardless of where and how the interaction takes place.
 This is why more and more marketers are investing in consumer journey mapping.
 These maps provide a detailed overview of the customer experience and how people interact with a brand at every touchpoint.
 But how do they help brands in real terms?
 We’ve highlighted six ways…

 1. It helps you create more tailored experiences.

 By mapping all the potential interactions that a customer may have with a brand, marketers can design more effective, tailored experiences, while getting a better measurement of campaign effectiveness.
 Mapping also reduces the risk of overlooking individual customers, niche audiences or shoppers who have not taken the next step in the path to purchase.

 For creative agencies like AnalogFolk and Southpaw, consumer journey maps based on reliable data are vital to paint an accurate picture of your consumers and create an experience that reflects that.

 “Not only do the clients love to see these journeys, it helps everyone from the creatives to ourselves in planning to better understand our audiences”, says Sharmin Rashed, Junior Strategist at AnalogFolk.

 2. It places the focus on building empathy.